bodymoto/nutrient-calculator/README.md

 Add pricing page -> a good metric to measure if people find the product valuable.
 Can just state the product is free..

+"We are not promoting a diet, style or what should be consumed.
+Eat what ever you like.
+We encourage you better understand the foods you do choose to consume.
+Brag about the calories intake of eating 3 whole pizza's.
+Or about the nutritional benefit of a side of brocolli.
+You do you."

 video tutorial -> wins

 metric tracking - free - https://mixpanel.com/home/